Brain#

 • pressing – Returns whether the specified button is being pressed.

-• voltage – Returns the battery voltage in volts.
+• voltage – Returns the battery voltage.

-• current – Returns the battery current in amps.
+• current – Returns the battery current.

 Constructors – Manually initialize the Brain.